Visit Ostuni, Italy

 With warm and sunny weather, May to October is a great time to visit Ostuni.
 The town is busiest in July and August with the three-day celebration of the town’s patron saint in late August a particularly lively time to visit.
 To see the grape harvest in action, come in September.

-Suggested Ostuni itinerary
+Suggested itineraries featuring Ostuni

 This sample itinerary will give you an idea of what is possible when you travel in Ostuni, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.